SCOPE OF THIS CHAPTER

 - The Panel chair should ensure minutes are sent to the complainant / appellant and to all those who were sent minutes of Child Protection Conference and also to ensure any reconvened Child Protection Conference has full details of any recommendations made by the panel;

-- To communicate any specific concerns and recommendations relating to practice or procedure on the part of any LSCB agency relevant Board member.
+- To communicate any specific concerns and recommendations relating to practice or procedure on the part of any agency relevant Partner.

 N.B.
 The Panel does not have the authority to reverse a Conference decision.